Cover Image

 I was asked to teach an undergraduate physics course called "The World of Light" at Seattle University for non-science majors who needed to satisfy a distribution requirement.
 I realized that this is a fantastic subject because it intersects a huge range of different physics topics.
 However, when I looked for textbooks, I didn't like the options because they tended to minimize the physics.
 Instead, I wanted to expose students to the core physics concepts and to show just how fascinating science can be.
 This book is the result.

 There is more original material in it than one might expect.
 Because the math is minimal, I had to actually explain things in plain English, while keeping the science rigorous.
-Like how electromagnetic waves work, the difference between group velocity and phase velocity, and how quantum transitions connect to resonance.
+Examples include how electromagnetic waves work, the difference between group velocity and phase velocity, and how quantum transitions connect to resonance.
 The last chapter, on gravitational waves, introduces the difference between near-field and far-field gravity, which is rarely taught in any physics course, at any level.

 Reviews